Free Press Summer Fest

 The Free Press Summer Festival was an annual two-day music festival held in Houston at Buffalo Bayou's Eleanor Tinsley Park.
 Other activities include fireworks, interactive art installations, a paint slide, music workshops, a 30-foot water wall and an off-site after party.

 The festival was started to publicize local musical performers, visual arts, and artists.
-A recycling program, carbon offset credits, and a partnership with the Texas Campaign for the Environment were implemented help this festival become a more greener experience.
+A recycling program, carbon offset credits, and a partnership with the Texas Campaign for the Environment were implemented help this festival become a greener experience.

 The festival was organized by Free Press Houston, a local independent newspaper and Pegstar.net Presents, a local concert promotion company.

-As of November 30, 2017, both Free Press Houston and Austin City Limits promoters announced that a new version of the festival would take place in Houston on the weekend of March 24–25, 2018 under a new name; the In Bloom Music Festival.
-The change happened precisely during the ninth anniversary of the FPSF.
-In January 2019 it was announced that a new edition of the In Bloom Music Festival would not be held.
+On November 30, 2017, the promoters of Free Press Houston and Austin City Limits revealed that the festival would return in Houston on March 24 and 25, 2018 under a new name, the In Bloom Music Festival.
+The announcement coincided exactly with the ninth anniversary of FPSF.
+In January 2019, it was later confirmed that no further edition of the In Bloom Music Festival would take place.

 Environment

 A recycling plan (with assistance from Little Joy Recycling) sorted aluminum, plastic, paper and glass.
 A free bottle of water was given to anyone who recycled 10 plastic bottles.
 All carbon output was balanced with carbon offset credits.
-Carpooling and bicycling to the festival are encouraged.
+Carpooling and bicycling to the festival were encouraged.
 Over 2000 attendees biked to the 2009 festival.